-The Ball Mill is responsible for diverting approximately 70% of wheelie bin waste from landfill and is the only one of its kind in the UK.
+The Ball Mill is responsible for diverting approximately 70% of wheelie bin waste from landfill and is the only one of its kind in the UK at present.

-The Ball Mill is a huge drum similar to a washing machine.
-Instead of washing powder contains 42 tonnes of steel balls.
+The Ball Mill is a huge drum similar to a washing machine that contains 42 tonnes of steel balls.

-Waste is fed into the drum, which rotates causing the balls to pummel and grind the waste into much smaller pieces.
-The waste then drops through small grates on the inside of the drum on to conveyor belts and then travels through a series of extraction processes.
+Leicester city’s waste is fed into the drum, which rotates causing the balls to pummel and grind the waste into much smaller pieces.
+The waste then drops through small grates on the inside of the drum and is sent off on conveyor belts, to go through a series of extraction processes.

 Are extracted by magnets and eddy- currents and will be sent away to be turned into new metals products.